-The HBV pool is chiefly contributed to by the Western Pacific and Subsaharan Africa region (mostly tribals) and some southeast Asian countries (China, Vietnam, Thailand, Laos) where the load remains high despite the success of HBV vaccination programme at birth.
+The HBV pool is chiefly contributed to by the Western Pacific and Subsaharan Africa region (mostly tribals) and some southeast Asian countries (China, Vietnam, Thailand, Laos) where the load remains high despite the success of HBV vaccination program at birth.
 It is the leading cause of hepatocellular carcinoma (HCC) in these countries[4].
-Among some developed and newly developing nations where prevalence is intermediate to low, its burden is contributed by the indigenous tribal population like India, Australia[5,6] maintained through intracaste marriages, close living, tribal customs, illiteracy and poor access to health care resources.
+Among some developed and developing nations where HBV prevalence is intermediate to low, its burden is contributed by the indigenous tribal population such as in India and Australia[5,6] which maintained through intracaste marriages, close living, tribal customs, illiteracy and poor access to health care resources.
 With the present attrition rate (present burden of 296 million from 350 million 3 decades back and present annual mortality of 8 lakh and addition of 1.5 million cases in 2019[7]), it is still a long way for natural elimination of the pool.
-In future some redistribution is also likely due to population migration from high to low endemicity regions.
-World Health Organization (WHO)’s ambitious programme for eradication of HBV by 2030 therefore incorporate the best preventive measures i.e., increase vaccination at birth, prevent vertical and horizontal transmission among toddlers by treating at risk mothers, and scale up screening, care and treatment services.
-Curative treatment is difficult and < 20% who receive the currently approved drugs [interferon, nucleos(t)ide analog (NA) or combination as sequential/add on/switch therapy] achieve loss of HBsAg (functional cure).
-Combination strategies are less cost effective than first line NA monotherapy although this may lead to more HBsAg loss in some subgroup of HBV patients[8].
-Even with long term NA monotherapy (Tenofovir disoproxil for 5 years) half fail to achieve fibrosis regression[9] and there is high relapse rate in e negative patients (RETRACT B study showing relapse rate of 47.8% at 6 mo, 68.9% at 12 mo, 83.4% at 48 mo)[10].
+In the future, some redistribution is also likely due to population migration from high to low endemic regions.
+World Health Organization (WHO)’s ambitious program for eradication of HBV by 2030 therefore incorporates the best preventive measures, i.e., increasing vaccination at birth, preventing vertical and horizontal transmission among toddlers by treating mothers at risk, and scaling up screening, care and treatment services.
+Curative treatment is difficult and < 20% patients who receive the currently approved drugs [interferon, nucleos(t)ide analog (NA) or combination as sequential/add-on/switch therapy] achieve loss of HBsAg (functional cure).
+Combination strategies are less cost effective than the first-line NA monotherapy although this may lead to more HBsAg loss in some subgroups of HBV patients[8].
+Even with long-term NA monotherapy (Tenofovir disoproxil for 5 years), half fail to achieve fibrosis regression[9] and there is a high relapse rate in e negative patients (RETRACT B study showing a relapse rate of 47.8% at 6 mo, 68.9% at 12 mo, and 83.4% at 48 mo)[10].
 The other problem is the risk of relapse in previously exposed person or inactive HBsAg carriers (who constitute a sizable majority of the present pool not requiring drug therapy) needing immunosuppression (IS) or cancer chemotherapy.
-Fortunately, highly active antivirals are capable of controlling the virus and reducing the burden of advanced liver disease from HBV.
+Fortunately, highly active antivirals are capable of controlling the virus and reducing the burden of advanced liver disease caused by HBV.
 The chief impediments to HBV functional cure are intrahepatic viral reservoir cccDNA with integrated sequencing, high HBsAg levels, and defective host innate and adaptive immune responses.
-Newer strategies target these e.g., targeting HBV life cycle without damaging hepatocyte by inhibiting ccc DNA replenishment pathways or degrading them by entry inhibitors like Bulevirtide [used for HBV/HDV coinfection including post liver transplantation (LT)], nucleic acid polymer assembly inhibitors (Lonafarnib), CRISPR/Cas9 protein base editors (DNA endonucleases), siRNAs, core protein modulators (Morphothiadin,Vebicorvir, Bersacapavir) and antisense oligonucleotide (Bepirovirsen)[2], immunomodulation to safely eliminate infected cells.
+Newer strategies target these targeting HBV life cycle without damaging hepatocytes by inhibiting ccc DNA replenishment pathways or degrading them by entry inhibitors like Bulevirtide [used for HBV/HDV coinfection including post-liver transplantation (LT)], nucleic acid polymer assembly inhibitors (Lonafarnib), CRISPR/Cas9 protein base editors (DNA endonucleases), siRNAs, core protein modulators (Morphothiadin,Vebicorvir, Bersacapavir) and antisense oligonucleotide (Bepirovirsen)[2], and immunomodulation to safely eliminate infected cells.
 Potential targets in innate immune response pathway include pathogen recognition receptors [Toll-like receptors 7/8, retinoic acid-inducible gene (RIG)-1-like receptors and nucleotide-binding oligomerization domain (NOD)-like receptors], natural killer cells and antigen presenting cells (dendritic cells and Kupffer cells) whereas in adaptive immune response pathway, it includes modulation of HBV-specific CD4+ and CD8+ T cell (especially the relative functional and numerical deficiency of CD8+ T-cells by PD-1 checkpoint inhibitors), regulatory T cell, HBV-specific T and B cell (autologous, engineered or by vaccine).

 HCV